Mass is a central concept in physics. Yet, when people go looking for it by…

 Current theory

 This story conveniently ignores the fact that gravity does not in fact work the way that the model proposes.
 Gravity associated with asteroids is much too weak to compact interstellar dust into planets.
-The proposed mechanism is therefore an impossibility.
+So, the mechanism they promote is an impossibility.

 Alternative theory

 An older theory regarding the asteroid belt makes more sense.
-In this theory, an existing planet called Phaeton was blown to bits in a squabble with Jupiter.
+In this theory, an existing planet called Phaeton was blown to bits by Jupiter.
 The leftover debris of this event gave us Ceres and the Asteroid belt.

 Rogue planet blowing up Phaeton

-The energy required to blow a planet into tiny fragments is so great that it must have been electrical in nature.
+The energy required to blow a planet into asteroid sized fragments is so great that it must have been electrical in nature.
 A collision between two planets would not have produced the relatively small fragments that makes up the asteroid belt.

 Newly proposed theory